Serafina's Grand Opening In Riyadh, Saudi Arabia

 Serafina is also available for corporate events, wedding receptions and other special events.

-The restaurant, which is open for dinner seven nights a week, is located at 3831 Makkah Al Mukarramah Branch Road, Umm Al Hamam Al Sharqi, Riyadh, Saudi Arabia 12721.
+The restaurant, which is open for lunch and dinner seven nights a week, is located at 3831 Makkah Al Mukarramah Branch Road, Umm Al Hamam Al Sharqi, Riyadh, Saudi Arabia 12721.

 Serafina's telephone number in Riyadh is +(966) 11 222 4492.